Nuclear Chaos: Unite and Reborn Tour (2016–2018)

 The band performed at Domination Festival in Mexico City sharing the stage with bands like Trivium, Alice Cooper, Dream Theater, Avatar, Limp Bizkit, Kiss and many others.

-They released a Special Single for the festival called “Inside Me”.
+They released a Special Single for the festival called "Inside Me".

 Due to the Covid-19 pandemic in 2020, the band decided to focus on writing music during isolation.
-During this time, they released the single “Doomed” inspired by the situation with lyrics exploring the idea of negligence by people not taking proper precautions against the virus.
+During this time, they released the single "Doomed" inspired by the situation with lyrics exploring the idea of negligence by people not taking proper precautions against the virus.

-They also released two singles from their new upcoming EP “DeathDrive”: “Longinus” and “Counting Bodies Like Sheep”.
+They also released two singles from their new upcoming EP "DeathDrive": "Longinus" and "Counting Bodies Like Sheep".

-”Longinus” shares the new path that the band is trying to propose with a more melodic tone and clearer vocals also with a great electronic influence.
+”Longinus" shares the new path that the band is trying to propose with a more melodic tone and clearer vocals also with a great electronic influence.

-“Counting Bodies Like Sheep” which is a cover from the rock/progressive band A Perfect Circle, is the first cover that the band has officially released.
+“Counting Bodies Like Sheep" which is a cover from the rock/progressive band A Perfect Circle, is the first cover that the band has officially released.

-On May 21, 2022, the band released a statement informing bassist; Lou Alpizar, drummer; Johnny Chavez, and guitarist; Pablo Guitierrez leaved the band due to creative and time management differences leading the band to start a full hiatus with no specific date for returning.
+On May 21, 2022, the band released a statement informing bassist; Lou Alpizar, drummer; Johnny Chavez, and guitarist; Pablo Guitierrez left the band due to creative and time management differences leading the band to start a full hiatus with no specific date for returning.

+On May 21, 2023, the band changed their name from Nuclear Chaos to NvcleaR in all their social media platforms and Spotify.